Janine Butcher: 2021–2022

 Off-screen, the following month, Janine agrees for Ricky to have custody of Scarlett, and he takes her to live in Germany with him.
-In February 2023, she attempts to sell Mick’s share of The Queen Vic, causing more distress for Linda in the process.
+In February 2023, she attempts to sell Mick's share of The Queen Vic, causing more distress for Linda in the process.
+The following month, Linda learns via her solicitor that Janine has pleaded guilty.
+In May 2023, Linda hears the court has sentenced Janine to five years imprisonment, and in June 2023, Ricky calls The Queen Vic to tell Linda that Janine has given birth to Mick's son in prison.